Gheorghe Grozav: Return to Dinamo București

 On 2 October 2018, Grozav re-signed for Dinamo București.
 He was released from his contract on 2 November.

 Hungary

-On 16 January 2019, Grozav signed for Kisvárda FC.
+On 16 January 2019, Grozav signed for Kisvárda.
 On 31 March 2020, Kisvárda terminated Grozav's contract when he and teammate Iasmin Latovlevici left for Romania without permission during the COVID-19 pandemic.

 Return to Petrolul Ploiești

 On 14 June 2022, Petrolul Ploiești announced that Grozav would be returning to the club and commence training the following day.

 International career

 Grozav made his debut for the senior team in a friendly match against Switzerland on 30 May 2012, where he scored the winning goal.
-This was the first-ever goal scored for the full side by a player born after the Romanian Revolution.
+This was the first-ever goal scored for the full side by a player born after the Romanian revolution.
 On 12 October 2012, Grozav netted the only goal of a 1–0 victory over Turkey at the Şükrü Saracoğlu Stadium.

 Personal life

 Grozav's uncle, Cornel Țălnar, also played football for Dinamo București, Petrolul Ploiești and Unirea Alba Iulia.
 In May 2022, he married handballer Sorina Tîrcă.